 Find a good manufacturer

 You can also choose to outsource facets of your manufacturing process.
 Again, before you approach a manufacturer, it would help to have a mock-up of the final product and know how it will look and function.
 You can then find a reputable manufacturer who can help bring your idea to life.
 Contract manufacturers tend to have proven expertise.
-They also know a lot more about formula development, production, pack out, quality control, and the likes.
+They also know a lot more about formula development, production, packaging, quality control, and the like.
 Some of the best ways to find a manufacturer would be attending industry conventions, having in-depth conversations with sales reps, or exploring various manufacturer databases online.

 Conduct thorough market research